Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Blokhus

-We had booked a one-night stay at Strandhotellet Blokhus (Beach Hotel Blokhus) and paid around $200.00 which included an amazing breakfast buffet and free mini-bar in the room.
+We booked a one-night stay at Strandhotellet Blokhus (Beach Hotel Blokhus) and paid around $200.00, which included an amazing breakfast buffet and a free mini-bar in the room.

 We took advantage of the indoor pool and sauna and enjoyed a cozy and relaxed atmosphere.
-For the area, Strandhotellet Blokhus is a fairly high-end accommodation choice and the rooms and decor were tastefully done and very fitting with the surroundings near the beach.
+For the area, Strandhotellet Blokhus is a reasonably high-end accommodation choice, and the rooms and decor were tastefully done and very fitting with the surroundings near the beach.

-On our arrival in Blokhus, it was raining but this didn’t keep us from walking the short distance to the beach where you can see the long line of small cottages located right on the beach near the sand dunes.
+It was raining on our arrival in Blokhus, but this didn’t keep us from walking the short distance to the beach, where you can see the long line of small cottages right on the beach near the sand dunes.

 The tiny cottages along the beach at Blokhus